fsfw-dresden/usb-live-linux/features/package-list_terminal_network/packages.md

 - :x:  traceroute  --		Netzwerkanalysetool
 - :x:  wavemon  --		watch signal and noise levels
 - :x:  wireless-tools  --	zum Bearbeiten von WLAN Einstellungen
+- :x:  wkhtmltopdf  --		convert html to pdf or image using WebKit
+- :x:  youtube-dl  --		downloader of videos from YouTube and other sites